The Baroness (novels)

-The Baroness is the name of a short-lived series of espionage novels by Paul Kenyon.
+The Baroness is a series of espionage novels by Donald Moffitt under the pseudonym Paul Kenyon.
 Eight novels in the series were published from 1974 to 1975 by Pocket Books.
 This series of books profiles the adventures of Baroness Penelope St. John-Orsini, a voluptuous international playgirl who is also a lethal secret superspy.

 Fictional character biography

 A former Vogue and Elle cover model, the Baroness is a "long-legged beauty in her early thirties" who runs a model agency as a cover for her espionage missions.
 Her preferred weapon is the Bernadelli VB .25 caliber.

 She drinks martini cocktails, smokes the occasional joint, drives a red Porsche, throws lavish parties in her Rome mansion and enjoys fiery but casual sex with a series of handsome hunks, including suspected enemies she may well have to kill.
 Her jade green eyes, raven black hair and "explicit cheekbones" prove the perfect smokescreen.
 "There wasn't a line or shadow on her lovely face to show the deadly secrets that lay behind it."